 - The 3rd most common message is the report message object, again in FIX format.
 Each order object probably generate at least one report, even if rejected.
 Report objects sound simple but they carry essential responsibilities , not only regulatory reporting and client confirmations, but also trade booking, trade capture… If we miss an execution report the essential books and records (inventory, positions..) would be messed up.
 However, these reports are not so latency sensitive.

-- Those stateful order-management objects created on the fly to support an order.
+- Each logical order requires a chain of stateful FlowElement objects created on the fly to support the order.